 Conclusion: Considering the results of the study, it was determined that studies on artificial intelligence in healthcare have been carried out mostly at the graduate level until today.
 Generally, it can be said that studies have increased as of 2019 and studies on the concept of artificial intelligence in health have gained momentum in recent years.
 According to the language of publication of the theses written on artificial intelligence methods in healthcare, it is seen that the majority of thesis studies are written in Turkish, and according to the gender of the authors, male authors show more interest in artificial intelligence studies in healthcare.
 It was determined that quantitative research methods were used in the majority of the theses and the data collection method was mostly empirical.
-Finally, according to the distribution of the most frequently used keywords in theses on artificial intelligence methods in healthcare; disease detection, deep learning, machine learning, data mining and Covid-19.
-Importance of artificial intelligence methods in healthcare has increased in recent years.
-Artificial intelligence methods in healthcare have been studied in the fields of Computer Engineering, Industrial Engineering and Biostatistics and Medical Informatics.
-In addition, it has also become a subject in the fields of Biomedical Engineering, Health Management and Nursing.
+Finally, according to the distribution of the most frequently used keywords in theses on artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has increased in recent years.
+Artificial intelligence methods in healthcare has also become a subject in the fields of Biomedical Engineering, Health Management and Nursing.